 For instance, male and female genitalia, both internal and external are, of course, different; similarly, the levels and types of hormones present in male and female bodies are different.

 It is genetics which defines the sex of an individual.
-Women have 46 chromosomes plus two Xs and men have 46 plus an X and a Y. The Y chromosome is dominant and carries the signal for the embryo to begin growing testes.1
+Women have 46 chromosomes including two Xs and men have 46 including an X and a Y. The Y chromosome is dominant and carries the signal for the embryo to begin growing testes.1

 Although the male/female split is often seen as binary, this is not entirely true.
 For instance, some men are born with two or three X chromosomes, just as some women are born with a Y chromosome.